Gildofj/dotfiles/README.md

 My dotfiles for all my environments (Mac and Windows).

-In this repo I`m using the structure to needed to use [stow](https://www.gnu.org/software/stow/)
+In this repo I`m using the structure needed to use [stow](https://www.gnu.org/software/stow/)